SquareBracketAssociates/Booklet-PharoWithStyle/README.md

-# A booklet on the Pharo with Style
+# Pharo with Style
+This book focuses on an important aspect of development: code communication.
+It will help you to write code that follows Pharo coding culture.

 [![Build status][badge]][travis]

 [travis]: https://travis-ci.org/SquareBracketAssociates/Booklet-PharoWithStyle
 [badge]: https://travis-ci.org/SquareBracketAssociates/Booklet-PharoWithStyle.svg?branch=master

-The result from the latest successful Travis build can be found [on Bintray (PDF)](https://bintray.com/squarebracketassociates/wip/download_file?file_path=withStyle-wip.pdf).
+The PDF of the latest successful Travis build is available [here on Bintray (PDF)](https://bintray.com/squarebracketassociates/wip/download_file?file_path=withStyle-wip.pdf).

 ## To contribute

 - Fork
-- Do pull Request
+- Do pull requests

 ## To latex it locally
+Install pillar.
 ```
 pillar build pdf
 ```